-Developing a Common Set of Professional Standards for Mediators working with SEND
+Developing a Common Set of Professional Standards for Mediators working with Special Educational Needs & Disability (SEND)

 During 2017 a Working Group supported by the Department of Education and consisting of SEND Mediation providers met to develop training and practice standards for mediators working with SEND disagreements.

 This group is co-chaired by representatives from the Civil Mediation Council (CMC) and the College of Mediators (COM).
 These are independent, standard setting bodies operating in the mediation sector.
 Both provide either corporate or individual professional membership for practising mediators.
 Members of these bodies are trained to a recognised standard, maintain continuing professional development, work to the ethical code of conduct outlined by these organisations and carry the appropriate indemnity insurance.

 It was established at an early stage that professional standards for mediators in this context are highly desirable but that they should remain simple and accessible.
 To be consistent with other mediation standards they should be light touch and voluntary.
 They should represent an achievable minimum standard, beyond which individual providers are free to extend if they wish to do so.